Venray: Economy

-In recent decades Venray has made a transition from a manufacturing base to a third-party logistics base.
+In recent decades Venray has made a transition from manufacturing to a third-party logistics base.
 As a consequence many warehouses have been built on industrial estates in recent years.

 Small and medium enterprises and mental healthcare also continue to play an important role in the local economy.
 Venray also provides logistics through its Meuse river harbor in Wanssum and A73 motorway.

 Nature

 The western section of Venray, the villages Vredepeel and Ysselsteyn, was reclaimed from the Peel peat bogs in the early 20th century.
 Parts of the peat bogs remain and have been transferred to a national park.
 The western section of Venray is also straddled by part of the Peel-Raam Line, defensive works consisting of a canal and bunkers dating to the World War II period.

 Venray, near Geijsteren, also has a forest and sand dune area, that is one of the few locations in the Netherlands that is home to common juniper.